Looking Glass Loop Overnighter

 We’ve ridden this route multiple times—once in the fall, once this winter, and a couple times as a long day ride.
 There are several areas where Looking Glass is viewable on the route in the late fall, winter, and early spring.
 However, once the leaves are in full growth, there’s only one spot you can get a glimpse of the rock.
 Even so, there’s plenty of other natural beauty along the way, including four of the area’s most impressive waterfalls.

-Difficulty: Generally speaking, this is a beginner-to-intermediate friendly route.
+Difficulty: Generally speaking, this is an intermediate-friendly route.
 There are a few healthy climbs, but nothing overly steep or technical.
 The route gets a 2/10 in the technical difficulty standpoint, a 1/10 for resupply, and a 4/10 for the physical challenge.
 If it weren’t for the steady climbs, this route would likely be rated 3/10, overall.
 See “Must Know” section for details about what type of bike works best.

 - Disappearing into the Pisgah National Forest